element-hq/element-x-android/libraries/rustls-tls/README.md

 no sources attached to it, so we can't use it like that.

 Instead, for the time being, we're adding the single `CertificateVerifier.kt` class this AAR had in it as part of our sources.

+When this file is updated, the [UPDATED.md](./UPDATED.md) file should be updated too with the commit SHA of the new version.